datagrok-ai/public/help/visualize/view-layout.md

 Moreover, the platform will proactively suggest layouts (even created by other users) to be applied to your data, if a previously saved layout can be used for visualizing currently opened dataset.
-The suggestions are based on the popularity and specificity of the layout, as well as on the previously observed actions.
+The suggestions are based on the [layout applicability](#layout-applicability), popularity and specificity of the layout, as well as on the previously observed actions.

 To check layouts applicable to the current table, open 'Layouts' pane on the left.
 Alternatively, open the specialized view/viewer layout suggestion panel: **View | Layout | Open Gallery**

+## Layout Applicability

+When a view layout is saved, the visual arrangement of the viewers along with the metadata of the layout data columns (columns selected on viewers, such as "X" column on a scatter plot) gets saved.
+Metadata includes column name, type, semantic type, and other metadata.

+To determine whether a view layout is applicable to a particular table, the platform checks whether all layout data columns could be mapped to the table columns.
+There are few different ways a layout column gets mapped to the table column, which are evaluated in the following order:

+1. Column names AND column types match
+2. Both columns have the same [layout-id](../discover/tags.md#layout-id)
+3. Both columns have the same [semantic-type](../discover/tags.md#semantic-type)

+Columns get mapped in the following way in this order:
+1)

 See also:
 * [Table view](../overview/table-view.md)